kkolyan/leoquery/README.md

 Sugar facade for [LeoECS Lite](https://github.com/Leopotam/ecslite).

 ## Goals
-* Reduce boilerplate (primarily by avoiding init-time pool and filter definitions)
+* Reduce boilerplate
 * Introduce static typed filters (as in [LeoECS Classic](https://github.com/Leopotam/ecs))
 * Keep near-to-zero heap allocations
-* Keep design simple
+* High level API, but opportunity to use low-level API (LeoECS Lite itself) in hot spots
 * Minimal dependencies (only LeoECS Lite)

+## Examples

+* Simple celestial body simulation demo (https://github.com/kkolyan/twisty-balls)

-## Known issues
+## Performance

-### CPU Overhead
-It copies structs more that LeoECS, so CPU load is higher.
-Though it may be improved for some amount in future, some performance sacrifice is a conscious choice.

-### Filter mask is limited for 3 components
-That's just because I do not need more, but it could be easily added by reasonable demand.
+This library is sugar.
+In C# world sugar costs.
+Good thing is all overhead of this library is GC-allocation-free.

+In [example project](https://github.com/kkolyan/twisty-balls) (which is pretty CPU intensive), there is about 25% FPS penalty introduced by this library.

+**Solution**: Use low-level API (LeoECS Lite functions) in the parts of your code that are not fast enough.
+Look into mentioned above example project how to do this.

 # Installation

 ## As unity module
 This repository can be installed as unity module directly from git url.
-In this way new line should be added to `Packages/manifest.json`:
+In this way new lines should be added to `Packages/manifest.json`:
 ```c#
 "com.leopotam.ecslite": "https://github.com/Leopotam/ecslite.git",
 "com.nplekhanov.csx.leoquery": "https://github.com/kkolyan/leoquery.git",